 When will I know if my class is cancelled?

 Classes are reviewed 3 business days in advance of the start date.
-Classes with too low of enrollment numbers will be cancelled.
+Classes without enough student enrollment will be cancelled.
 Students will be contacted and refunded, or students may be given the option by Box Office staff to switch to the same or similar class at a different time and date.
 If you do not receive a call from the Box Office, you should assume your class is running.

 What should I bring on the first day of class?